An epic, true Himalayan trek to Kangchenjunga North and South Base Camps.

 Included Meals: Breakfast, Lunch, Dinner

-Back down to Cheram and then you’ll continue to lose hight and actually drop below (only just) 3000m for the first time in a while as you head to Tortong (2995m).
+Back down to Cheram, and then you’ll continue to lose height and actually drop below (only just) 3000m for the first time in a while as you head to Tortong (2995m).
 Walking time approx.6-7hrs.

 Accommodation: Trekking Lodge - Tortong